Without the covenant, isn’t this development a “done deal”?

 We are NOT members of the Save Calusa Trust.
 The Trust was formed in 2012, by around 99 ring owners, to raise funds for the legal defense to protect the covenant.
 Non-ring homeowners were not permitted to join the Trust.
 The entire community fought together, collecting petition signatures, putting up lawn signs, and showing up at County hearings.
 After winning in court, the Trust used our community strength as leverage and “flipped” from protecting/saving the golf course to accepting personal financial settlements in exchange for signing a waiver to release the covenant.
 The Trust misrepresented their intentions, acted in their own self-interest, and excluded the surrounding community that would be severely impacted by this development.
 The Trust led the initiative for some neighbors to sign releases in exchange for financial compensation/additional land, without regard to the rest of the community or ring owners.

-Basically, a covenant existed requiring the Calusa Golf Course to remain a golf course for 99 years.
+A land use covenant existed requiring the Calusa Golf Course to remain a golf course for 99 years.
 It was signed in 1968 and was valid until 2067!
 The owner of the golf course requested to release the covenant in order to develop the land and build a largescale residential development.
 This covenant was meant to protect the land, and gave the owners within 150 feet of the golf course, also called “ring owners”, the responsibility to protect the covenant, the land, and their community.
 This is something they should take very seriously!
 To remove the covenant, 75% of the ring owners would need to agree and give consent to remove it, AND the commissioners also need to agree.
-The covenant was released October 29, 2020 by the Board of County Commissions at a public hearing with signed released on record for 123/146 “ring” homes.
+The covenant was released October 29, 2020 by the Board of County Commissions at a public hearing with signed releases on record for 123/146 “ring” homes.
+There are over 2000 homes in the Calusa neighborhood.